elixirsydney/elixirsydney/meetups/2016-08/better_apis_with_graphql-josh_price/better_apis_with_graphql-josh_price-dddmelbourne.md

 ^ Just add descriptions to types and fields

-^ Deprecation and reason supported
+^ Deprecation and reason supported, helps evolve API

 ---
 # Performance